-Often, life-threatening or serious conditions like intracranial tumors, aneurysms, neuropathies, and brain diseases affect the visual apparatus.
-This is often first suspected by any ophthalmologist as part of the neuro-ophthalmological (n-ophth.) workup.
+Often, life-threatening or serious conditions like intracranial tumours, aneurysms, neuropathies, and brain diseases affect the visual apparatus.
+This is often first suspected by an ophthalmologist as part of the neuro-ophthalmological workup.

 The optic nerve is viewed, pupillary reactions verified, motility tested, movement modalities like smooth pursuit, saccades and nystagmus assessed, and visual field defects detected.
 Perimetries are frequently ordered, as well as OCT scans of the optic nerve.
-Many n-opth.
-The diagnoses can be made after a basic examination like this.
+Many can make a diagnosis after a basic examination like this.

 Still, referral to a neuro-ophthalmologist is often needed.
 Rare syndromes with unusual or hard to define symptoms may come into the picture.
 Eye, brain, muscles, nerves, and complex systemic diseases interplay.
 One must also be a neurologist.
-In many ways this makes n-ophth.
-The most mentally challenging of all eye subspecialties.
+In many ways this makes neuro-ophthalmology. the most mentally challenging of all eye subspecialties.

 Quantifying the exact extent of compromised motility, both in direction and degree, is time-consuming and can be hard to standardize.
 Different practitioners measure differently.
 This can make it difficult to determine progression over time.
-Determining the speed and extent of saccades and nystagmus is something it can take years of practice to perfect.
+Determining the velocity and distance of saccades and nystagmus is something that can take years of practice to perfect.

 Pupil assessment takes time – their size in darkness and light, cover/uncover, swinging flashlight, and indeed pupillary reaction tune and extent may be tedious to quantify.
 Also, here, exactness is an issue.
 This is one reason why many practitioners have pupillometers.

 Enter BulbiCam – I believe it could be to neuro-ophthalmology what the OCT has been for the retina.
 How?
-Basically, it is built in a way that can film both eyes in motion, together with 3D VR screens that can display any color image with a large field of view.
+It is built in a way that can film both eyes in motion, together with 3D VR screens that can display any colour image with a large field of view.
 The array of tests it can do is extensive – you can create virtually any visual stimulus, and observe the effect on pupils and motion – dynamically.

-At a totally unrivaled 400 frames per second, it precisely measures the fastest of saccades – indeed this is the basis of a new form of glaucoma perimetry.
+At an unrivalled (for non-research apparatus) 400 frames per second, it precisely measures the fastest of saccades – indeed this is the basis of a new form of glaucoma perimetry.
 Saccade velocity is affected earlier than the visual field.
 And the examination is done in less than a tenth of the time standard perimetry requires.

 It can accurately quantify pupil size and reaction time indirectly and directly in darkness and light.
 Ptosis in varying directions of view may be measured.
 It can test color vision defects, contrast sensitivity, motility, and more.
 It does stereopsis.